MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab05_Ex1_Creating a Feature Update profile.md

 ## Summary

+In this lab, you will use Microsoft Intune to create profiles for Windows feature updates and for Windows quality updates.

 ### Prerequisites

   > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.